History of Braniff International Airways: Latin America route award

 After World War II, on May 19, 1946, the Civil Aeronautics Board (CAB) awarded Braniff routes to the Caribbean, Mexico, Central and South America, competing with Pan American-Grace Airways (Panagra).
 The Civil Aeronautics Board awarded Braniff a 7719 statute mile route from Dallas to Houston to Havana, Balboa, C.Z., Panama, Guayaquil, Lima, La Paz, Asuncion, and finally Buenos Aires, Argentina.
-At that time, the airline changed its trade name to Braniff International Airways and flights to South America via Cuba and Panama began on June 4, 1948 with a routing of Chicago – Kansas City – Dallas – Houston – Havana – Balboa, C.Z. – Guayaquil – Lima (Lima service did not begin until June 18, 1948). after construction in remote regions of Central and South America.
+At that time, the airline changed its trade name to Braniff International Airways and flights to South America via Cuba and Panama began on June 4, 1948, with a routing of Chicago – Kansas City – Dallas – Houston – Havana – Balboa, C.Z. – Guayaquil – Lima (Lima service did not begin until June 18, 1948). after construction in remote regions of Central and South America.
 The route was then extended in February 1949 to La Paz and in March 1949, to Rio de Janeiro, Brazil.
 Douglas DC-4s and Douglas DC-6s flew to Rio; initially DC-3s flew Lima to La Paz.
 Braniff was the first airline authorized by the CAB to operate JATO or Jet Assisted Takeoff aircraft (DC-4) at La Paz.

 Service was extended in March 1950 from La Paz to Asuncion, Paraguay, and in May 1950 to Buenos Aires, Argentina.
 Argentine President Juan Perón and his famed wife Evita Peron participated in the festivities at Palace Casa Rosada in Buenos Aires.
 In October 1951 departures from Dallas became daily: three a week to Buenos Aires and four to Rio.
 (Flights to South America stopped at Miami, but Braniff didn't carry domestic passengers there.)

 Mid-Continent Airlines merger

 In October 1951 Braniff flew to 29 airports in the US, from Chicago and Denver south to Brownsville, Texas, to Central America, Cuba and South America.

 After months of negotiations Braniff acquired Mid-Continent Airlines a small Kansas City-based trunk line on August 16, 1952.
 The merger added numerous cities, including Minneapolis/St. Paul, Sioux City, and Sioux Falls in the North; Des Moines, Omaha, and St. Louis in the Midwest; and Tulsa, Shreveport, and New Orleans in the South.
 The acquisition of the Minneapolis/St. Paul to Kansas City route (with stops in Des Moines and Rochester, Minnesota) was of particular interest to Braniff, as Mid-Continent had been awarded this route instead of Braniff in 1939.

 After the merger Braniff operated 75 aircraft and over 4000 employees, including 400 pilots.
 In 1955 Braniff was the tenth largest US airline by passenger-miles and ninth largest by domestic passenger-miles.

-With the addition of the South America route system, merger with Mid-Continent Airlines, and reduction in mail subsidy on the Mid-Continent system, Braniff International Airways recorded a 1.8 million USD operating loss during 1953.
-Aircraft that were scheduled to be disposed of offset the loss and the company recorded a meager 11,000 USD net income.
+With the addition of the South America route system, merger with Mid-Continent Airlines, and reduction in mail subsidy on the Mid-Continent system, Braniff International Airways recorded a US$1.8 million operating loss during 1953.
+Aircraft that were scheduled to be disposed of offset the loss and the company recorded a meager $11,000 net income.
 An increase in mail subsidy, requested by Mr. Braniff before his death, was granted in 1954, and the company returned to profitability.